 When the information of the reference image is transferred to the holes of the input image, it should look harmonious with the surroundings of the holes.
-Therefore, inspired by SELayer in~\cite{selayer}, which can adaptively recalibrate channel-wise feature responses by explicitly modelling interdependencies between channels, the proposed PH block is focused on the channel attention map to harmonize the styles of the input and reference patch features by transferring the globally aligned reference features to the input features,
+Therefore, inspired by SELayer ~\citep{selayer}, which can adaptively recalibrate channel-wise feature responses by explicitly modeling interdependencies between channels, the proposed PH block is focused on the channel attention map to harmonize the styles of the input and reference patch features by transferring the locally aligned reference features to the input features.

-As depicted in Fig.~\ref{fig: PAM}, we concatenate the input patch features and the globally aligned reference features and perform a linear transformation through two convolutional layers with a kernel size of $1\times1$.
-It is worth noting that the PH block is focused on the global attention map in the input patches between two channels in order to preserve the information of both channels.
-Gaussian Error Linear Unit (GELU)~\cite{gaussian} is used as the activation function following each convolutional layer, as it avoids the problem of vanishing gradient and also performs better in transformer~\cite{bert}.
-After the fully-connected layer, we employ a $1\times1$ convolution kernel together with GELU again to reduce the feature dimensions and produce the final harmonized globally-aligned feature $P_\text{GA}$.
+As depicted in Fig.~\ref{fig: PAM}, we concatenate the input patch features and the locally aligned reference features and perform a linear transformation through two convolutional layers with a kernel size of $1\times1$.
+It is worth noting that the PH block is focused on the local attention map in the input patches between two channels to preserve the information of both channels.
+Gaussian Error Linear Unit (GELU)~\citep{gaussian} is used as the activation function following each convolutional layer, as it avoids the problem of vanishing gradient and also performs better in transformer~\citep{bert}.
+After the fully connected layer, we employ a $1\times1$ convolution kernel together with GELU again to reduce the feature dimensions and produce the final harmonized locally-aligned feature $P_\text{LA}$.